Modular hyperbolas and Beatty sequences: Proofs

 \end{prop} \begin{proof}[Proof of \cref{prop:KloostermanTypeEstimate}.]
 Note that, by Hölder's inequality, we have

 The result now follows after applying \cref{prop:KloostermanTypePowerEstimate}. \end{proof}

 To prove \cref{prop:KloostermanTypePowerEstimate}, we adapt Kloosterman's original argument for bounding his sums (see~\citep[Section~2.43]{kloosterman1927ontherepresentation} and the comments made in \cref{rem:Kloosterman} below).
-The argument is based on using a transformation property of the sums $S(x,y,w;p)$ (see~\cref{eq:TransformationProperty}) in order to find a large contribution of $\abs{S(x,y,w;p)}^{4}$ in an average over the first three parameters.
-Said average is then seen to count the number of solutions to certain congruence equations, and this number can be bounded non-trivially.
+The argument is based on using a transformation property of the sums $S(x,y,w;p)$ (see~\cref{eq:TransformationProperty} below) in order to find a large contribution of $\abs{S(x,y,w;p)}^{4}$ in an average over the first three parameters (see~\cref{eq:ContributionToAverage}).
+This average can be seen to count the number of solutions to certain congruence equations (see~\cref{eq:CountingSolutions}), and this number can be bounded non-trivially.